abik11/tips-tricks/Powershell.md

 ```powershell
 [System.IO.Directory]::SetCurrentDirectory("D:\data\scripts")
 ```

-## Databases
-Powershell is great tool to work with databases.
-It may easily serve as a glue tool between different kind of systems, importing some data from one to another or enabling integration.
-You can use ADO .NET in Powershell, SMO (SQL Server Management Objects) or some third party libraries.
-If you are interested in this topic, read more [here](https://github.com/abik11/tips-tricks/blob/master/DB.md).

 ## Mastering the syntax
 Powershell syntax may not be easy to understand at a first glance, so it is good to spend some time seeing what Powershell offers.
 Such knowledge may help you to finish many tasks much faster.